FNF-CNE-Devs/funkVis/README.md

 `funkin.vis` is licensed under the MIT license, which can be viewed here: [LICENSE.md](/LICENSE.md)

 ### Attributions

+Abot Audio Visualizer's animated graphics from the original FNF game are present in the [`example/assets/images`](example/assets/images) folder for demonstration purposes.

 In the [`example/assets/music`](example/assets/music) folder are a handful of songs for demonstration use.
 Below is the attribution links, and relavent licensing information.